karakun/karakun.github.io/_posts/2022-10-26-basel-one-conference-report.md

 ## Day 1 - Conference Day

 As said, there were 26 talks, and it was challenging to choose which one to attend.
 The lineup was packed with well-known speakers like Ixchel Ruiz, Falk Sippach, Sandra Parsick, Otavio Santana, Katrin Rabow, Gerd Aschemann, Chris Engelbert and many more.
+The talks were nicely distributed across variety of topics and domains of IT.
+It is worth to mention that most of the talks had an introductory flavour to it to attract more beginners, but also to light a spark among more experienced folks.
+From more advanced talks to one of our colleague [George](https://twitter.com/grigala_) clearly stand out a talk about Service Mesh by [Abdellfetah Sghiouar](https://twitter.com/boredabdel):

+<blockquote class="twitter-tweet" style="justify-content: center"><p lang="en" dir="ltr">Very interesting talk by <a href="https://twitter.com/boredabdel?ref_src=twsrc%5Etfw">@boredabdel</a> <a href="https://twitter.com/Baselone?ref_src=twsrc%5Etfw">@Baselone</a> about Service Mesh with <a href="https://twitter.com/IstioMesh?ref_src=twsrc%5Etfw">@IstioMesh</a> <a href="https://twitter.com/kubernetesio?ref_src=twsrc%5Etfw">@kubernetesio</a> <a href="https://twitter.com/hashtag/BaselOne22?src=hash&amp;ref_src=twsrc%5Etfw">#BaselOne22</a> <a href="https://twitter.com/hashtag/BaselOne?src=hash&amp;ref_src=twsrc%5Etfw">#BaselOne</a> <a href="https://t.co/4Q2zZ2Vqaa">pic.twitter.com/4Q2zZ2Vqaa</a></p>&mdash; George Grigalashvili (@grigala_) <a href="https://twitter.com/grigala_/status/1582664710763053056?ref_src=twsrc%5Etfw">October 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The talk explored how service mesh by the example of [Istio](https://istio.io/latest/) helps with many common challenges of a distributed architecture.

 ![Alexander Schwarz, RedHat](/assets/posts/2022-10-25-basel-one/Basel-One-29.jpg)